AEFitzGerald/finfluence_deployment/README.md

 and deliver it to the client with a friendly user interface, in the quest to build a personalized social-FIN hub.

-Using CoinGecko API, I created stat cards with a selection of crypto financial data, and funneled some of the API data into an infographic, maiking use of the Chart.js library.
+Using CoinGecko API, I created stat cards with a selection of crypto financial data, and funneled some of the API data into an infographic, making use of the Chart.js library.

 For a dashboard feature, I styled an on-brand world map using Mapbox API, and layed it into the landing page and dashboard of the app.
 Eventually, I would like to build out custom markers on the map of blockchain projects happening around the world.